lukegjpotter/CycloCrossLeagueManager/README.md

 As this project uses Spring Boot 3, you need Java 17 to run it.
 This project uses port 8080 by default, so ensure that it's free when you're trying to run it.

+#### Build.Gradle Dependencies Version Updates

+To ensure that you have the latest versions of the dependencies, run the following command, and update the versions in the `build.gradle` file:

+    ./gradlew dependencyUpdates -Drevision=release -DoutputFormatter=plain --no-parallel

 #### Application Properties